Building Codes & Roofing 101 • Important Facts & Guidelines

 Always check with your local building inspector’s office to be certain which version of the building code is in effect in your area.

-New versions of the IBC and the IRC are produced every 3 years, but they are not adopted or put into effect by local authorities every 3 years.
+New versions of the model IBC and the model IRC are produced every 3 years, but they are not adopted or put into effect by local authorities every 3 years.
 In fact, they are not adopted with any consistency from country to country, state to state, or even city to city.

 You can usually find out which code is in force by going to the website of your local government, although some of these websites are so hard to navigate that it makes more sense to simply call and speak to someone in the building inspector’s office.